gourab-rout/Demo2/README.md

 1. In mule end points are by default mocked.
 The project uses mock sftp data for testing.
 2. The project uses java based munit framework to test duplicate file processing scenario.
+3. The test java class is available in src/test/java/MunitSFTPPollTest.java
-3. The testing log snippet is as shown below
+4. When trying to push same file twice below  log snippet is as shown

 ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/junit.PNG)